pdavis327/rh-citi-poc/assets/outputs/ipbclman_en.md

 You agree to safeguard your blank and cancelled checks, and to take reasonable steps to prevent their unauthorized use.
 If your checks are lost or stolen, you agree to notify us immediately.

 For security reasons, we reserve the right to close your account and transfer the balance to a new account.
-If we do, all checks written but not yet paid may be returned to payees as "Account Closed" or "Refer to Maker."
+If we do, all checks written but not yet paid may be returned to payees as 'Account Closed' or 'Refer to Maker.'
 You will be responsible for issuing any replacement checks.

 ## Deposits

 You can make deposits:

 - · To qualifying accounts linked to your Citibank® Banking Card 1  at any Proprietary Citibank ATM in the U.S., 24 hours a day, 7 days a week.
 Simply follow the directions on the ATM screen to insert your check or cash deposit in the appropriate slot.
 Some instruments such as some money orders or foreign checks cannot be accepted by the ATM terminal and must be deposited with a branch representative.
 When your transaction is completed, you will receive a transaction record via email or print (which ever option you select), that will provide an image of the check(s) or a breakdown of the cash accepted.
 - · With a teller, during regular banking hours, at any Citibank branch in the United States;
 - · By using our Deposit/Payment Express boxes which are located at select Citibank branch locations;
 - · By mail;